2018 Port Orchard tornado: Meteorological synopsis

 The tornado was part of an atmospheric river event pointed straight at the Pacific Northwest causing $18 million (2018 USD) of damage between December 10 and December 25.
 This system caused flooding, severe erosion, and widespread power outages.
 Washington Governor Jay Inslee sought funding from the Federal Emergency Management Agency for damages caused during the prolonged stormy period, including for the Port Orchard tornado.

 There was not a tornado warning issued for the storm that produced the tornado.
 The Storm Prediction Center placed the Kitsap Peninsula and nearby Olympic Peninsula under a risk for general thunderstorms for the day, but did not note a chance of severe thunderstorms for the region.

 The storm was a product of the Olympic Mountain velocity shear zone, a meteorological phenomenon that occurs when an incoming onshore flow in usually in the wake of a cold front from the Pacific Ocean is forced around the Olympic Mountains and adds the needed low-level wind shear that can enhance rotating storms moving through the area.
-Velocity scans show that this storm had mesoscale rotation to about 10,000 and rotation could be seen by the Langley Radar on Camano Island Doppler weather radar imagery.
+Velocity scans show that this storm had mesoscale rotation to about 10,000 feet and rotation could be seen by the Langley Radar on Camano Island Doppler weather radar imagery.